 Prices incl.
 VAT plus shipping costs

-Ready to ship today, Delivery time appr.
-1-3 workdays
+Ready to ship, Delivery time approx. 1-3 working days

 Replica of a 9th century Anglo-Saxon seax.
 The master was found in the river Thames in 1857 and is displayed in the British Museum nowadays.
 That’s why it’s also called Thames scramasax.
 The blade is complexly decorated and provided with a runic inscription.
-On one side you’ll find engraved the complete runic alphabet, on the other side the word Beagnoth, which is supposed to be the name of the owner or the smith of the seax.
+On one side you’ll find engraved the complete Anglo-Saxon Runic Futhorc, on the other side the word Beagnoth, which is supposed to be the name of the owner or the smith of the seax.

 - Material: carbon steel, sheath from cowhide